kyma-project/community/concepts/observability-strategy/configurable-tracing/01-tracing-groundwork.md

   - Scenarios must be isolated and have their own buffer management.
 If one backend is in a bad shape and cannot process any data anymore, data should still continue to be pushed to other backends.
   - Typical auth mechanisms for the integration must be supported, especially client-certificate-based solutions.
 - Inputs
-  - Inputs are predefined and should be based on the pull- and push-based approach.
-In best case, the users do not need to differentiate between the two types as they bring no semantical difference.
+  - Inputs are predefined.
+In best case, users do not need to differentiate between inputs.
-  - The input should be filterable on Namespace or workload level; ideally, metrics of uninteresting components should not create a resource footprint in the pipeline.
 - Filter
   - Filtering of data (like dropping attributes or whole traces) must be possible.

 ### Pre-integration
 - Kyma system components are pre-integrated, so the predefined input in the collector serves them by default (eventing and serverless mainly)
-- Istio trace data is pre-integrated and can be easily filtered and de-selected.
+- Istio and serverless trace data is pre-integrated and can be easily filtered and de-selected.

 ### Ease of integration
-- It should be easy to integrate metrics of a workload - with a push approach to a well-known internal URL in a vendor-neutral protocol
+- It should be easy to integrate trace data of a workload - with a push approach to a well-known internal URL in a vendor-neutral protocol
 - Envoy trace data should be collected instantly (without user action).

 ### Local backend